monigarr/TicTacToeDemo/README.md

 iOS Swift experiments

 # SetUp #
-CocoaPods are used in this project.
+CocoaPods are used in this project:
+- Firebase for Admob Integration
 - Run this command in terminal: pod install
 - Open TicTacToeGameDemo.xcworkspace in XCode  (NOT .xcodeproj)